Friday, February 28, 2025

 Homo Ferox (GLoG Class: Assassin)

 The man who everyone wants to kill will only die by mistake.
 Whoever wins the hate of their people must have cruel guards and impervious safeguards, else they would have been taken away from life long ago.
 Sometimes, the mistake that kills them is the presence of someone who could not have intentionally gotten into the right position, but finds themselves in it now.
-A man sits in another restaurant and decides to hide a bomb on the sixth floor instead of the first, and his mark survives.
+A man sits in a restaurant and decides to hide a bomb on the sixth floor instead of the first, and his mark survives.
 Another man sulks in a restaurant because his mark got away, and he looks up to see that same mark in a stopped car, and so he gets his second chance.

 Part of an assassin GLoG class bandwagon.
 Yo.